sayande717/notes/topics/Digital-Logic.md

         |0|1|1|
         |1|0|1|
         |1|1|0|

-## Conversion: D Flip-Flop to SR Flip-Flop
+## Conversion: SR Flip-Flop to D Flip-Flop
-- We need to excite D Flip-Flop, so it gets the Characteristics of SR Flip-Flop.
+- We need to excite SR Flip-Flop, so it gets the Characteristics of D Flip-Flop.
-- First, we define the Characteristics of SR Flip-Flop.
+- First, we define the Characteristics of D Flip-Flop.
-- Next, we need the Excitation Table of D Flip-Flop.
+- Next, we need the Excitation Table of SR Flip-Flop.
-- Excitation Table of new Flip-Flop:
+- Merge the Excitation Table of SR Flip-Flop, with the Characteristic Table of D Flip-Flop.
     |D|$Q_n$|$Q_{n+1}$|$S$|$R$|
     |-|-|-|-|-|
     |0|0|0|0|x|